What is CAPS?

-Functional abdominal pain syndrome (FAPS) is a condition of abdominal (belly) pain that is long-term or keeps coming back.
+Centrally mediated abdominal pain syndrome (CAPS), formerly known as abdominal pain syndrome (FAPS), is a condition of abdominal (belly) pain that is long-term or keeps coming back.
 The pain is not linked with changes in bowel pattern – constipation and/or diarrhea.
 It occurs because of abnormal functioning of nerve impulses in the abdomen and brain.
 The nerves become overly sensitive.

-How do I know if I have FAPS?
+How do I know if I have CAPS?

-A doctor will diagnose FAPS based on a careful history, physical exam, and the pattern of symptoms.
+A doctor will diagnose CAPS based on a careful history, physical exam, and the pattern of symptoms.
 There are no abnormal x-rays or laboratory findings to explain the pain.

 How do emotions have an effect on pain?